QR Codes for small businesses – How to create & use them

-Did you know there is a World Record that exists for QR codes?
+Did you know there is a world record that exists for QR Codes?

 Carved in a wheat field in China, the World’s Largest QR Code measures 36100 square meters based on the Guinness World Record data.
-While a QR code that huge might seem entirely deviated from the original functionality of QR codes, it does explain the extent of potential entrusted with a QR code.
+While a QR Code that huge might seem entirely deviated from the original functionality of QR Codes, it does explain the extent of potential entrusted with a QR Code.

-QR codes when rightly synchronized with the marketing efforts can help expand your organization from a relatively unknown small business to a thriving one.
-The significance of QR codes has been time and again proven by brands that are using it right!
+QR Codes when rightly synchronized with the marketing efforts can help expand your organization from a relatively unknown small business to a thriving one.
+The significance of QR Codes has been time and again proven by brands that are using it right!

-Creating a functional QR code for small businesses does not require a large wheat field or any intricate efforts; all you need is to make a couple of right choices and execute them.
+Creating a functional QR Code for small businesses does not require a large wheat field or any intricate efforts; all you need is to make a couple of right choices and execute them.

 Step 1.
-Choose a QR Code Generator
+Choose a QR Code Generator for your business

 Step 2.
 Choose the content

-Once the QR code is generated using the chosen QR code generator, businesses then need to decide what would be the content linked to the QR code.
+Once the QR Code is generated using the chosen QR Code generator, businesses then need to decide what would be the content linked to the QR Code.
 Here are some examples of the content that SMBs could utilize to connect with the QR codes based on the type of business.

-Business consultancy: Add QR codes to Business cards and effortlessly share contact information.
+Business consultancy: Add QR Codes to business cards and effortlessly share contact information.

-Beauty & Lifestyle: Link your QR codes to ‘how-to-videos’ that help customers understand your product better.
+Beauty & Lifestyle: Link your QR Codes to ‘how-to-videos’ that help customers understand your product better.

-Real-estate: Connect QR codes with an image gallery of the properties for sale.
+Real-estate: Connect QR Codes with an image gallery of the properties for sale.

-Publishing house: Use QR codes that connect to a pdf of a book sample.
+Publishing house: Use QR Codes that connect to a pdf of a book sample.

-A QR code is no longer all black and white.
-Businesses can design and customize QR codes based on their specific requirements.
-Beaconstac provides you the option of changing the color of your QR code’s background and foreground based on the theme and color scale of your campaign or business.
+A QR Code is no longer all black and white.
+Businesses can design and customize QR Codes based on their specific requirements.
+Beaconstac provides you the option of changing the color of your QR Code’s background and foreground based on the theme and color scale of your campaign or business.

-Businesses can choose to print these QR codes on any marketing material that is best suited for the category of business.
+Businesses can choose to print these QR Codes on any marketing material that is best suited for the category of business.

 Step 4.
 Track campaigns

-Keeping track of your QR code scans is an excellent way of defining the success or failure of your QR code campaigns.
-For businesses with QR codes printed on different marketing materials, tracking scans of each QR code help to identify and rank the marketing tools from most to least effective thereby optimizing the results obtained.
+Keeping track of your QR Code scans is an excellent way of defining the success or failure of your QR Code campaigns.
+For businesses with QR Codes printed on different marketing materials, tracking scans of each QR Code help to identify and rank the marketing tools from most to least effective thereby optimizing the results obtained.

-The following are some fantastic uses of QR codes that can apply to almost all small businesses irrespective of the categories to which they belong.
+The following are some fantastic uses of QR Codes that can apply to almost all small businesses irrespective of the categories to which they belong.

-Incorporating QR codes with giveaways and freebies is an effective way for small businesses to increase loyalty card subscribers.
+Incorporating QR Codes with giveaways and freebies is an effective way for small businesses to increase loyalty card subscribers.
 Giving away a few samples of your product and offering access to member-exclusive discounts and freebies are useful in building a loyal customer base.

-If you are a small business that has newly launched your app, placing QR code embedded posters on display windows and storefront is a brilliant way of creating awareness and boosting app downloads.
+If you are a small business that has newly launched your app, placing QR Code embedded posters on display windows and storefront is a brilliant way of creating awareness and boosting app downloads.

-Posters like these can create visibility for your social media presence and enhance the number of likes, shares, and followers for your business profile pages on social media platforms like Facebook and Instagram.
+QR Codes on products like these can create visibility for your social media presence and enhance the number of likes, shares, and followers for your business profile pages on social media platforms like Facebook and Instagram.

 Creating flyers can be an arduous task.
 Try Venngage to create beautiful flyers for your business within minutes.